alburycatalina/html_tutorial/2_Intro.md

 HTML: hypertext markup language
 * Backbone of the web
 * Describes the stucture of a webpage
-* Labels pieces of content (this is a heade, this is text body, etc.)
+* Labels pieces of content (this is a heading, this is text body, etc.)

 ### HTML Elements